-Note that configuring a domain controller is a complex process that requires a good understanding of how Active Directory (page 145) works.
-While Services → Domain Controller makes it easy to enter the needed settings into the administrative graphical interface, it is important to understand what those settings should be.
+Configuring a domain controller is a complex process that requires a good understanding of how Active Directory (page 141) works.
+While Services \rightarrow Domain Controller makes it easy to enter the needed settings into the web interface, it is important to understand what those settings should be.
 Before beginning configuration, read through the Samba AD DC HOWTO (https://wiki.samba.org/index.php/Samba_AD_DC_HOWTO).
 After TrueNAS® is configured, use the RSAT utility from a Windows system to manage the domain controller.
 The Samba AD DC HOWTO includes instructions for installing and configuring RSAT.